 Dwarf varieties, on the other hand, can be gifted in containers or big pots.
 Another popular gifting option is a crabapple tree sapling.
 It’s a great choice when buying a gift for someone special or a friend who likes plants.
 Known as the “Tree of Love,” crabapple trees are a favorite for weddings, birthdays, anniversaries, and other celebrations.

+Crabapples have long been a classic favorite in any landscape design and garden.
+The small to medium deciduous trees put on a real show in spring with their beautiful, fragrant blooms in white, pink, or red shades.
 More than the crabapple’s popularity and attractive features are meanings and symbolism that offer endless possibilities.
 Generally, crabapple trees and flowers are a symbol of fertility, love, and marriage.
 They are also relevant in different cultures, as well as in arts and literature.